matter-labs/zksync-web-era-docs/docs/dev/tools/python.md

     deploy_contract_create()

 ```
-## Deploying a contract with create2 method
+## Deploying a contract with create2

+Using the [CREATE2](https://eips.ethereum.org/EIPS/eip-1014) opcode gives you the ability to predict the address where a contract will be deployed, without ever having to do so, hence improving user onboarding.

-Quite similar to the `create` method above, here's the implementation on our you can deploy a contract using the `create2` method on zkSync.
+Similar to the `create` method above, here's the implementation on how you can deploy a contract using the `create2` method on zkSync.

 ```py